 I really did!
 I had a light bulb moment right in the middle of Walmart.
-On a mission to create a fun DYI project using GE Energy Saving light bulbs I had decided to create some fun lighting in my sons room.
-For Christmas we re-decorated his room in Washington Redskins.
-For those that are not familiar with this NFL team their colors are burgundy and gold.
+On a mission to create a fun DYI project using GE Energy Saving light bulbs, I had decided to create some fun lighting in my son’s room.
+For Christmas, we re-decorated his room in Washington Redskins.
+For those that are not familiar with this NFL team, their colors are burgundy and gold.
 I thought how cool would it be to change out the light bulbs in his ceiling fan to these colors.

 As I started reading some of the boxes my “Light Bulb Moment” occurred.
 I saw a picture on one of the boxes illustrating the difference between soft white vs daylight.
-I realized this was the answer to a problem I didn’t realize there was even an answer too.
-That problem was yellow tinted photos.
+I realized this was the answer to a problem I didn’t realize there was even an answer to.
+That problem was yellow-tinted photos.
 My husband bought me a new camera for my birthday last year.
 I noticed when I took photos outside they were bright and clear, however, when I took them inside (especially in the evening) the photos all had a yellow tint.
 I chalked it up to the camera until I purchased a DSLR camera and experienced the same issue.
 I figured I just needed to learn how to use my new camera until I discovered the difference between soft white vs daylight light bulbs.

 My DYI project took a new turn.
 I decided I had to try the GE Energy Smart Daylight light bulbs and see if this would cure my “yellow” problems.
 I purchased the only two boxes that were on the shelf in the wattage I was looking for and headed home.
 Four bulbs were exactly what I needed to change out the light bulbs in my bathroom.
 The difference in soft white vs daylight was amazing!

 As an added benefit I was purchasing GE Energy Efficient light bulbs which means my energy bill was not going to increase and instead possibly decrease.
 Our house is already equipped with energy-saving bulbs, it was a top priority when we moved in.
 What I didn’t do, however, was research the different types of bulbs and which ones would help me save the most.
-It is never too late so I checked out the Energy Saving calculator on the GE Lighting website.
+It is never too late so I checked out theon the GE Lighting website.
 I walked around my house and counted 52 light bulbs, yes I said 52 we have a large house with tons of lighting.
 I calculated 7 light bulbs that would need replacing outside.
 I popped these numbers into the calculator.

 Energy Saving Light Bulbs from GE